kaijan/Build-Serverless-Environment-with-AWS-Lambda/README.md

 9.7.
 Upload those files to the S3 Bucket created in Chapter S3, must to be the same layer as the html.

 9.8.
-Modify the javascript in the html file to your APIs & data in DynamoDB

-9.9.
 Reload the web page and click button to test your API.

 ![12.png](/images/12.png)
 ## Conclusion